RektDerp/socks5-proxy-SUM-2022-copy/README.md

     ./configure package deb #For debian derivatives ###TODO###
 ```

-The package fil will be written to `build` directory
+The package file will be written to `build` directory

 ## Windows